ijhoskins/satmut_utils/README.md

 ## Accessory scripts

-To help the user simulate reads and variants in a desired transcript, additional command-line scripts are provided in the scripts directory.
+To facilitate simulation of reads and variants in a desired transcript de novo, additional command-line scripts are provided in the scripts directory.
 Code here is not fully tested and is only provided for convenience.

 1. run_read_generator.py.
 This may be used to simulate paired-end RNA reads with random addition of noise.
 However, we recommend one of the many NGS read simulators that construct error models to generate test reads.

 2. run_variant_generator.py
-This script may be used to generate a VCF of all SNPs, MNPs, and haplotypes up to read length in a desired transcript coding region.
+This script may be used to generate a VCF of all SNP and MNP codon permutations in a desired transcript coding region.

 3. run_vcf_subsampler.py
 This script can be used to subsample variants from the VCF produced by run_variant_generator.py.

 4. run_ec_data_generator.py
 As input, this script requires satmut_utils call output summary.txt files for a true mutagenized library and a non-mutagenized negative control library.
-It then generates variants with the VariantGenerator and configures variant frequencies by estimating parameters from the true mutagenized summary.txt file.
-It finally invokes satmut_utils sim  and then call to generate training data for machine learning error models.
+It then generates variants and configures variant frequencies by estimating parameters from the true mutagenized summary.txt file.
+It finally invokes satmut_utils sim and call to generate training data for modeling.

-Additionally, secondary analysis functions are provided in R for parsing and summarizing of satmut_utils call summary.txt files (summarization_utils.R) and for training ML models (modeling_utils.R).
+Secondary analysis functions are provided in R for parsing and summarizing of satmut_utils call summary.txt files (summarization_utils.R) and for training several models (modeling_utils.R).